Commercial / Business Law

 One of the hurdles in the first few semesters is the abundance of material, since after all, you must familiarise yourself with two areas.
 The legal methods are new and therefore unfamiliar to most students.
 Important to know: Graduates of a business law degree cannot later work as judges or lawyers.
 This is only possible with the traditional law degree course.
 The course offers career prospects in companies in all sectors, and also in public administrations.
 Business law degree courses are mostly offered at universities of applied sciences.

 Is there a numerus clausus?

-Around 40 percent of study programs have an NC.
+Around 40 percent have an entrance restriction.
 Often it is in the higher grades range.